How to Make Coconut Cookies

 - The dough will be quite firm when chilled so use a scooper to portion it out and squeeze it in your hand before rolling.

-- Mix up a simple glaze with coconut milk and powdered sugar to drizzle onto the cookies for a bit of extra sweetness and visual interest.
+- Mix up a simple glaze with coconut milk and powdered sugar to drizzle onto your coconut cookies for a bit of extra sweetness and visual interest.

 If you’ve tried this Coconut Cookie recipe then don’t forget to leave a rating and let me know how you got on in the comments below, I love hearing from you!